 A preemie baby usually needs additional support, of the neck and jaw during feeding, compared to their full term, larger counterparts.

-The mother will need to find a nursing position that allows for good support and visibility of her baby’s head and mouth.
-The cross cradle hold and football hold are commonly used to breastfeed premature babies.
+The mother will need to find a nursing position that allows for proper support and visibility of her baby’s head and mouth.
+The cross cradle-hold and football hold are commonly used to breastfeed premature babies.

 The mother can place her palm on her baby’s upper back and support her baby’s neck with

 her fingers and her thumb behind her baby’s ears.
 Some infants do not like